An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz: Introduction

 \section{Introduction}

-With advancements in quantum computing technology, many quantum algorithms have been proposed to solve important problems, such as unstructured database search \cite{grover}, prime factorization \cite{shor}, and solving systems of linear equations \cite{hhl}.
-However, due to the hardware limitations of current noisy intermediate-scale quantum (NISQ) devices, such as limited qubit numbers and high error rates, these algorithms face significant challenges in being efficiently implemented on existing quantum hardware \cite{NISQ}.
-To better harness the computational power offered by current NISQ devices, quantum-classical hybrid algorithms have been developed, combining the strengths of both quantum and classical computing \cite{VQE,adaptive_VQE,qubit_adaptive_vqe,vqsd,poisson,QAS,malicious_code_detection,federated_learning,PIL}.

-The quantum approximate optimization algorithm (QAOA) \cite{QAOA,RQAOA,Adaptive_qaoa,XY_QAOA} is a representative quantum-classical hybrid algorithm and has been widely applied to solve various combinatorial optimization problems (COPs) \cite{INTERP,angle_conjecture,MLI,TQA,QIRO,IQO,exact_cover,exact_cover1,minimum_vertex_cover}.
-When solving the constrained COPs (CCOPs), QAOA tends to encode the problem constraints into the target Hamiltonian utilizing the penalty terms \cite{QIRO,IQO,minimum_vertex_cover,Ising,TSPTW},and then search for the optimal solution using a parameterized quantum circuit (PQC).
-However, this approach may lead to infeasible solutions (i.e., the solution violates one or more problem constraints), as QAOA explores the entire Hilbert space, which includes both feasible and infeasible solutions \cite{RUAN}.
+The quantum approximate optimization algorithm (QAOA) \cite{QAOA, RQAOA, XY_QAOA} is a representative quantum-classical hybrid algorithm and has been widely applied to solve various combinatorial optimization problems (COPs) \cite{INTERP,angle_conjecture, MLI, TQA, QIRO, IQO, exact_cover, exact_cover1, minimum_vertex_cover}.
+When solving the constrained COPs (CCOPs), QAOA tends to encode the problem constraints into the target Hamiltonian utilizing the penalty terms \cite{QIRO, IQO, minimum_vertex_cover, Ising, TSPTW}, and then search for the quasi-optimal solution using a parameterized quantum circuit (PQC).
+However, this approach may lead to infeasible solutions (i.e., solutions that violate one or more problem constraints), as QAOA explores the entire Hilbert space, which includes both feasible and infeasible solutions \cite{RUAN}.